Grant aims to restore small businesses in Whitehaven

 Renovations for the properties includes door and window replacements, sidewalk repairs, new signages and more.

+Applications for the grants will be accepted from January 24 through February 24 of this year.
+For more information, you can email the Greater Whitehaven Economic Redevelopment Corporation at info@gwercmemphis.org.

-There is an information meeting happening on Zoom on Monday at 6 p.m. where you can get more information.
+There is an information meeting happening on Zoom on Monday, January 24 at 6 p.m. where you can get more information.
+You can also email the Greater Whitehaven Economic Redevelopment Corporation at info@gwercmemphis.org for more information.

 You can also read more about the organization on their website.